Connor-Mac06/Downforce-Rideheight-Model/README.md

 For the Coupled Aerodynamic Suspension System, there are two input parameters:
 Height: The distance from the car to ground when it is static in m
 VerticalVelocity: The vertical velocity of car body when its forward motion is static in m/s

+1.2.4 Solver Output
+The results are outputted into a file output.txt in the form Where there is a new line for each timestep taken.
+These results can be plotted through MATLAB for a graph of how the initial conditions change with time